isomerpages/moe-compassvalepri/_students/Student Learning Space.md

 #### **<u>Frequently Asked Questions</u>**<br>
 **Q1.
 I have forgotten my password.
 What should I do?** <br>
 There are three ways that you can reset your password:
 *   Reset via email.
+Click **Forgot Password** and **enter your SLS Username**.
 Please remember the email address used during your first setup.
 If you cannot see the email in your inbox, it may be in the spam or junk email folder.
-*   Reset via answering security questions
+*   Reset via answering security questions.
-*   Call SLS Helpdesk at 67026513
+*   Call SLS Helpdesk at 6702 6513.

 **Q2.
 I have forgotten my username.
 What should I do?**
 <br>